 The following year, Victoria made history again.
 “In January 1871, the National Women’s Suffrage Association convention was held in Washington, DC.
 While Victoria planned to attend, she had been communicating with Massachusetts congressmen Benjamin Butler about women’s votes and the recent defeat of the Sixteenth Amendment, which would have guaranteed female suffrage.
 Butler was one of the amendment’s few supporters and offered Woodhull the chance to address the House Judiciary Committee.
 She jumped on the chance, becoming the first woman to directly address a congressional committee.”

 Ever-striving for more, that spring Victoria sent a note to The New York Herald on April 2, 1871 announcing her candidacy for President of the United States.
 With that, she became the first woman to run for the highest office in our nation.
 In May 1872, Victoria was officially nominated by the Equal Rights Party.

 Ok… imagine the guts it took to run at a time when none of the women you knew even had the right to vote?
 And there’s also the small detail that “she had not yet reached the Constitutionally mandated age of 35 to serve as President” when she ran (she was 34).
 Nevertheless… she persisted.

 According to NPR, Victoria’s name wasn’t actually on the ballot in the Presidential Election of 1872, so there is no record of how many people voted for her or if anyone voted for her at all.
-Nonetheless, she made history by putting herself out there.

 Just in case you were curious, incumbent President Ulysses S. Grant, leader of the Radical Republicans, swept that presidential election, earning himself a second term in office.
 As for Victoria, this is how her future played out… we wonder if she saw it coming?